sccn/sccn.github.io/others/EEGLAB_revision_history.md

     only possible for ERP and spectrum).
 -   There is a <b>new plug-                                                  in manager</b> (there was a new one in 2019.0 but it yet a newer one) which automates plug-in release for improved stability.
-This new manager also has a rating and feedback mecanism.
+This new manager also has a rating and feedback mechanism.
     The old plug-in manager will be maintained for backward compatibility.
 -   We have improved further the compatibility with the LIMO toolbox.